 Most students don’t like exams, especially those who just ignore their textbooks for the duration of the school year.
 Having to cram a myriad of information in only a couple of days can be a nightmare, and even the smartest person in your class can succumb to the pressure.

 This is where study guides come into play—these guides are more than just an organized collection of your notes.
 They’re effective study tools that you can customize to fit your learning preferences or studying routine.
 If you want an effective, tried-and-tested way to pass your exams and receive the best possible grade, you’ve come to the right place.

-In this article, we’ll provide you with sure-fire tips to help you create your very own study guide.
+In this article, along with Lauren Bradshaw (an essay writer from CustomWritings), we’ll provide you with sure-fire tips to help you create your very own study guide.
 This way, you can easily understand, memorize, and internalize all the information needed for your exam.

 What’s a Study Guide?

 Before diving right in, let’s first talk about what a study guide is.
 As we all know, teachers always provide students with test coverage a few weeks before the exam so that they know which topics or concepts they need to specifically focus their time and attention on.
 Most of the time, the coverage won’t be just one topic—it will range across several topics, making it difficult to learn or re-learn everything in only a couple of weeks.

 With a study guide, however, you’ll be able to condense all the necessary or core information into a single source.
 This allows you to study several topics simultaneously without feeling like you’ll have an information overload.
 Since study guides are personalized, you can pick and choose how you want it done and what information you’re going to include.

 Fortunately, creating your own study guide isn’t a difficult task.
 Below, we’ll give you all the tips you need to know.